Transport in Greater Manchester: Bus

 Bee Network buses in Greater Manchester's Oldham Interchange.

-Greater Manchester has an extensive bus network of 577 routes (2025), managed by Transport for Greater Manchester, including a night bus service which is one of the most extensive outside London.
+Manchester has an extensive bus network of 577 routes (2025), managed by Transport for Greater Manchester, including a night bus service which is one of the most extensive outside London.
 The bus network had an annual ridership of 145.8 million passengers in 2023.

 Manchester was the first council outside London to bring buses back into public control after their deregulation in 1986.
-This was carried out in 3 tranches, commencing in September 2023 and concluding in January 2025.
-Tranche 1 saw Bolton, Wigan and parts of Bury and Salford being brought under the Bee Network.
-Tranche 2 expanded to Oldham, Rochdale, the rest of Bury, further parts of Salford and North Manchester.
-Tranche 3 added the remaining areas of Greater Manchester.
-The introduction of the Bee Network saw new branding, a new integrated ticketing system, and new vehicles, along with other improvements, being brought to Greater Manchester's bus system.
+The introduction of the Bee Network after a three tranche process in 2025 saw new branding, a new integrated ticketing system, and new vehicles, along with other improvements, being brought to Greater Manchester's bus system.

-Buses are now operated under the Bee Network brand by companies including Metroline Manchester, Stagecoach Manchester, Go North West, Diamond North West and First Greater Manchester.

-The first of Manchester City Centre's two main bus stations is in Piccadilly Gardens; a major transport interchange between Metrolink and local buses to the south.
-The second, Shudehill Interchange, serves both Metrolink and local buses to the north.
-Megabus use Shudehill for their National Coach services.
-Coaches operated by National Express serve the Manchester Chorlton Street coach station.

-The major routes with high passenger volumes include Oxford Road/Wilmslow Road, often claimed to be one of the busiest bus corridors in Europe.
-Further major bus corridors include Stockport Road between Manchester and Stockport, Oldham Road between Manchester and Failsworth, Hyde Road between Manchester and Hyde, Princess Road towards Wythenshawe and the A6 corridor in Salford.

-Three free shuttle bus services are available, which are currently operated by Stagecoach Manchester.